Instructions for Transferring Records to the VMI Archives

 Transfers must meet one of these conditions:

-- The legal retention period has expired and you would like us to handle confidential document shredding.
-You must complete a certificate of records destruction and submit it for approval when you initiate a transfer.
+The legal retention period has expired and you would like us to handle confidential document shredding.
+The records must be eligible for immediate disposal, and you must complete a certificate of records destruction and submit it for approval when you initiate a transfer.
+Only material that requires confidential destruction should be sent for shredding.

 Records Transfer Instructions